How does a Workers’ Comp claim work?

-Most states require companies with employees to have workmen’s comp coverage, which is also called workers’ comp insurance.
-But how does a workmen’s comp claim work?
+Most states require companies with employees to have Workers’ Comp insurance.
+But how does a workers' comp claim work?
 The process is outlined below.

 Worker sustains injury to their leg at their job